 Find everything you need to grow your own trees and hedges here.
 If you’re searching for the perfect sapling, our best trees for small gardens article is a great place to start.
-Maybe you want to choosing the best hedging plants to improve security, survive coastal conditions, or to provide a year round screen?
+Maybe you want to select the right hedging plants to improve security, survive coastal conditions, or to provide a year round screen?
 We’ve got lots of advice to help you decide.

 And when you’re ready to make your purchase, browse through our extensive range of native and non-native ornamental trees and hedging plants.
 Top tips?
 Laurus nobilis (bay trees) can be trained into a tall and aromatic hedge, while the large prehistoric blooms of a magnolia tree make a spectacular statement...

 This excellent checklist will help you pick a tree based on its ornamental merit throughout the seasons by considering things like leaves, bark, berries, and leaf colour.

 Don’t follow the crowd!
 Try these unusual compact trees for blazing colours, tumbling flowers or ornamental cones if you’re looking for something off the beaten track.

 See exactly how to plant and care for your bare root tree or shrubs with this quick video guide from T&M’s resident expert Sue Sanderson.